Spacewe-outlook/cDE-emc-um/README.md

 # cDE-emc-um
-Hardware Implementation of Compact Differential Evolution for Multitasking
+Hardware Implementation of cDE for Multitasking